Wonofre/AutoFishingMortalOnline2/README.md

 Note: For optimal performance, the game's sound must be set to a high volume.

 Installation Steps
-Install Required Python Packages
+Install Required Python Packages.
-Be sure of the paths.
+Be sure about the paths.

 Game Settings:
 Make sure the game's sound is set to a high volume for optimal performance.